FPS AP-120B

-The FPS AP-120B was a 38-bit, pipeline-oriented array processor manufactured by Floating Point Systems.
+The FPS AP-120B was a pipeline-oriented array processor manufactured by Floating Point Systems.
 It was designed to be attached to a host computer such as a DEC PDP-11 as a fast number-cruncher.
+It used a 38-bit floating point data format, and 64-bit program memory.
 Data transfer was accomplished using direct memory access.

 Processor cycle time was 167 nanoseconds, giving a speed of 6 MHz.
 Since it could present two floating point results per cycle, one from the adder and the other from the multiplier, a capacity of 12 Megaflops was claimed for the processor.

 Architecture

 The processor was designed around the concept of multiple parallel processing units operating in synchronization.
 A single 64-bit instruction word was divided into fields, each of which instructed a particular module under the control of the CPU.
 The modules were as follows: